neurologic/Comparative-Animal-Behavior/observation-and-analysis/components.md

 ### Movemes, Actions, Activities

-The *levels of organization* that you just explored are examples of *hierarchy*.
+The nested levels of organization that you just explored are examples of *hierarchy*.
 The hierarchical nature of behavior seems clear, despite a lack of concensus for terminology used to describe its component parts[^AndersonPerona2014][^Datta2019].

 [^AndersonPerona2014]: David J.Anderson and Pietro Perona [Toward a Science of Computational Ethology](https://doi.org/10.1016/j.neuron.2014.09.005).
 Neuron 84:1 (2014).

 [^Datta2019]: Datta SR, Anderson DJ, Branson K, Perona P, Leifer A [Computational Neuroethology: A Call to Action](https://doi.org/10.1016/j.neuron.2019.09.038).
 Neuron 104:11-24 (2019).

-The following figure presents challenges that arise from the hierarchical nature of behavior that we need to grapple with when we study it.
+The following figure depicts and describes challenges that arise from the hierarchical nature of behavior that we need to grapple with when we study it.

 :::{figure-md} DattaBehaviorHierarchy
 :class: figure

 <img src="/images/Datta_2019-ChallengesOfDefiningBehavior.png" alt="fishy" class="bg-primary mb-1" width="700px">

-A characteristic sequence of behaviors exhibited by a mouse in its home cage as it moves around the walls (thigmotaxis), approaches some food, eats, and then sleeps (center, mouse cartoons).
-Several key challenges facing any segmentation of continuous behavior into components are illustrated, including the following two points. **1)** Behaviors need to be labeled, which raises the problem of ‘‘lumping’’ versus ‘‘splitting’’ (red); for example, mice engage in thigmotaxis, behaviors in which the mouse exhibits locomotion and turning behaviors that are deterministically sequenced to generate an action where the animal circumnavigates its cage.
-Is thigmotaxis a singular or unitary behavior (because its elements are deterministically linked during its expression), or it is a sequence of walking, turning, and walking behaviors? **2)** Should behavior be considered at a single timescale that serially progresses or instead considered a hierarchical process organized at multiple timescales simultaneously (blue)?
-When the mouse is sniffing and running at the same time, is that a compositional behavior whose basis set includes ‘‘run’’ and ‘‘sniff,’’ or is ‘‘running+sniffing’’ a fundamentally new behavior (purple)?[^Datta2019]
+Center (mouse cartoons): A characteristic sequence of behaviors exhibited by a mouse in its home cage as it moves around the walls (**thigmotaxis**), approaches some food, eats, and then sleeps.
+Several key challenges facing any segmentation of continuous behavior into components are illustrated, including the following two points.
+**1)** Behaviors need to be labeled, which raises the problem of *lumping* versus *splitting* (red); for example, mice engage in thigmotaxis (behaviors in which the mouse exhibits locomotion and turning behaviors that are deterministically sequenced to generate an action where the animal circumnavigates its cage).
+Is thigmotaxis a *singular* or unitary behavior (because its elements are deterministically linked during its expression), or it is a *sequence* of walking, turning, and walking behaviors?
+**2)** Should behavior be considered at a single timescale that serially progresses or instead considered a hierarchical process organized at multiple timescales simultaneously (blue)?
+When the mouse is sniffing and running at the same time, is that a *compositional* behavior whose *basis set* includes **run** and **sniff**, or is **running+sniffing** a fundamentally new behavior (purple)?[^Datta2019]
 :::

-***Q: Define 'hierarchy' in the context of animal behavior.***
+***Q7: How would you define 'hierarchy' in the context of animal behavior?***

-The following language as defined by Anderson and Perona[^AndersonPerona2014] provides a reasonable basis for discussion of the hierarchical nature of behavior.
+The following language, as defined by Anderson and Perona[^AndersonPerona2014], provides a reasonable basis for discussion of the hierarchical nature of behavior.

 :::{glossary}

 Moveme
 	The simplest meaningful pattern associated with a behavior.
-Typically involves a short, ballistic trajectory described by a verb, such as a turn, a step, or a wing extension, which cannot be further decomposed.
-It is analogous to a “phoneme” in language.
+Typically involves a short, ballistic trajectory described by a verb, such as a *turn*, a *step*, or a *wing extension*, which cannot be further decomposed.
+It is analogous to a *phoneme* in language.

 Action
 	A combination of movemes that always occurs in the same stereotypical sequence and that is also described by a verb.
-Examples of actions include “walk” (step + step + step), thigmotaxis (walk + turn + walk), etc. In language, it would be analogous to a word or to an idiomatic expression.
+Examples of actions include **walk** (*step* + *step* + *step*), **thigmotaxis** (*walk* + *turn* + *walk*), etc. In language, it would be analogous to a *word* or to an idiomatic *expression*.

 Activity
 	A species-characteristic concatenation of actions and movemes whose structure is typical, ranging from stereotyped to variable.
 Variability can be observed both in the structure or dynamics of the individual actions that comprise an activity, as well as in the timing and/or sequence of the actions.
-Examples of activities include nest-building, parenting, etc.
+Examples of activities include *nest-building*, *parenting*, etc.

 :::

-***Q: How do these categories map onto the categories that you came up with earlier?
+***Q8: How do these categories defined by Anderson and Perona map onto the categories that you came up with earlier?
 Any thoughts?***

-***Q: Pick an animal that you are familiar with (do not spend too much time deliberating over which animal to use).
+***Q9: Pick an animal that you are familiar with (do not spend too much time deliberating over which animal to use).
 Make an example behavior hierarchy for that animal using either your group's own hierarchical categories, or the "moveme, action, and activity" hierarchical categories.
 Do not include all behavior of the animal, just enough to make an example hierarchy of behavior.
 Diagram the behavior hierarchy and define each behavior that you included at each level.
 (Do not use any of the examples already given in the figure above).***

 ⏸️ PAUSE here for class-wide discussion